rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 * Right-click on "Computer" and choose "Properties."
 * Click "Advanced system settings"
 * Click the "Environment Variables" button
-* Edit the PATH variable for your user account to add ";C:\\Program Files (x86)\\Git\\bin".
+* Edit the PATH variable for your user account to add ";C:\\Program Files (x86)\\Git\\bin" at the end.
 The semi-colon separates entries, so make sure to add the semi-colon if your PATH variable was not empty.
+Make sure you don't delete everything that was there before.
 * Click OK.
 If any command prompts are open, close them and re-open them.
 The PATH variable is read when the command prompt is first opened; it does not detect if any updates are made while it is running.

 ### Step 4: Download and install Vagrant